seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

         test_features.insert(0,'offset',1.0) # inserts a column of 1's in place
 {% endhighlight python %}

-We need to define what function we will use to evaluate the performance of the model.
+We need to define what function <code class='highlight'>perf_eval_fn</code> we will use to evaluate the performance of the model.
 In this case we will use the logistic (or "log") loss, which happens to be the same as our primary objective.
 We also define <code class='highlight'>perf_eval_kwargs</code> which will be passed to the <code class='highlight'>SupervisedPlotGenerator</code> so that we can evaluate the performance evaluation funciton on the model in each of our experiment trials.

 {% highlight python %}
     # Setup performance evaluation function and kwargs
     # of the performance evaluation function

-    # perf_eval_fn = lambda y_pred,y,X: fbeta_score(y,y_pred,beta=2)
     def perf_eval_fn(y_pred,y,**kwargs):
         if performance_metric == 'log_loss':
             return log_loss(y,y_pred)
         elif performance_metric == 'accuracy':
+            print("calculating accuracy")
             return accuracy_score(y,y_pred > 0.5)

     perf_eval_kwargs = {